Canon 7D II vs Sony RX100 V

 It is notable that the 7D Mark II has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 7D Mark II and the RX100 V are recent models that feature in their makers' current product line-up.
+Both the 7D Mark II and the RX100 V are recent models that are part of the current product line-up.
 The 7D Mark II replaced the earlier Canon 7D, while the RX100 V followed on from the Sony RX100 IV.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 7D II vs Sony RX100 V

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Sony RX100 V – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 7D Mark II: